-As we rolled up to the customs window at the Canadian border between Maine and New Brunswick, we tried to figure out how to explain the fact that our truck had exited the country around three years ago and hadn’t returned until now.
+As we rolled up to the customs window at the Canadian border between Maine and The Bay of Fundy, New Brunswick, we tried to figure out how to explain the fact that our truck had exited the country around three years ago and hadn’t returned until now.
 The border guard listened to our seemingly crazy explanation that we had driven through Mexico, Central and South America, shipped to Florida, and were now back in our home country of Canada.
 He just shook his head, smiled, and waved us through.
 “Welcome to New Brunswick.”

 Things changed more than we expected once we crossed the border.
 Tim Hortons’ popped up in every town with us urging to “Roll up the rim to win!”, with long line-ups and diabetic inducing double-doubles (two creams, two sugars).
 The highways opened up, wide shoulders bordering a huge expanse of wilderness on either side.
 The wildflowers were unlike anything we had ever seen!
 Pink clover, yarrow, daisies and other yellow and purple flowers filled the ditches, making us feel like we were driving through a garden.

 Highway 1 took us past wild blueberry stands and vendors selling salty bags of dulse hand-picked from the Atlantic Ocean.

 Our first stop was the at the New River Beach Provincial Park campground.
 We wasted no time by throwing some snacks in a backpack and making our way along the Chitticks Beach and Barnaby Head trails.
 We had our eyes open for moose, but the only wildlife that we saw were hares that hopped off the trail as soon as they saw us coming.
 One thing we immediately noticed was how saturated the green leaves were and how fragrant the air was.
 It was fresh air times a thousand.

 Before making our way north to Saint John, we made a quick stop at Lepreau Falls.